Emil-18/enhanced-object-navigation/README.md

 ## Settings.

 * Use navigation mode by default.
-This setting determines if navigation mode should be turned on when focus moves, same as pressing NVDA+shift+control+space twice.
+This setting determines if navigation mode should be on by default, same as pressing NVDA+shift+control+space.
 * When searching, sort the items in tab order instead of alphabetically.
 When turned on, The search list will be sorted in tab order instead of alphabeticly.
 * Search scope.